marjorinestotch/marjorinestotch/README.md

 <br> my name is butters stotch </br>
-i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i am gross and offputting i don't hide people but i hate on them in party chat LLM 🕊️ he died of ballfart
+<br>i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i have schizophrenia i am gross and offputting</br>
+<br>i don't hide people but i hate on them in party chat</br>
+<br>LLM 🕊️ he died of ballfart</br>